How to beat the material price rises18th Nov 2021

 - investigate using a different material – a lower or different grade may be cheaper, and still offer adequate performance characteristics for your component.

 One of the most important things is to keep an open dialogue with your supplier.
-Understand how price rises are affecting them, and find out what they can do to help give you certainty going forward.
+Understand how rising material costs are affecting them, and find out what they can do to help give you certainty going forward.
 For example, they may be able to purchase material in advance, or help you benefit from preferential rates from trusted material suppliers.
 This is where choosing a reliable supplier that offers a true partnership is so important – it’s the best way to find value.

 Partner with Penta